Delhi Gay Travel

 Street food tours in Old Delhi are one of the best experiences you can book.
 Not only will you be able to sample all sorts of authentic dishes, but you’ll have a guide taking you through Old Delhi (which can be. overwhelmingly chaotic).

 Make sure to try some Gulab Jamun wherever you end up having dinner, a typical Indian sweet dessert.
 It tastes incredible.

 Looking to meet other gay travelers to explore with?
 Join wolfyy’s Gay Travel Facebook Chat and introduce yourself to some new friends!

 Nightlife: My Gay Delhi Experience

 After a rest from a day of exploring, I decided to go for a walk after dark through the streets of New Delhi.
 Shops had closed for the day and I wanted to take in the vibe of the city.

 While searching Google for a local bar, a young man approached me.
 He asked if I needed directions.
 Thinking he wanted something from me, I was a little stand-offish but continued to engage in casual conversation.

 After a few minutes, three other young guys started approaching us, laughing and shoving each other playfully along the way.
 All the men greeted one another happily and started speaking in Hindi.
-I became a little suspicious, but did not feel threatened.
+I became a little suspicious but did not feel threatened.

-Slightly drunk and walking back to my area of town, we all started saying goodbye to one another.
+Slightly drunk and walking back to my area of town, we all started saying goodbye.